 This is a type of social engineering attack that attempts to lure users into revealing sensitive information by clicking a malicious link or opening an attachment.
 By acting as a legitimate company, hackers try to gain access to personally identifiable details like credit cards and passwords.
 In other instances, they make the user download attachments that install malicious drive-by downloads.
 Hackers have used phishing attacks to target think tanks after the US election.
 Social engineering awareness training for employees is important to safeguard your systems against such attacks.

-To conclude, access control is a core part of the CISSP.
+To conclude, access control is a core part of the CISSP certification.
 An explanation has been given for the most common access control attacks and how they can be mitigated.
-The information can be counted as an asset in your preparation for the information security exam.
+The information can be counted as an asset in your preparation for the CISSP exam.